g0hww/ghpsdr3-kx3-server/README.md

  - on more capable host run 'predsp.py' and 'dspserver --server <embedded host ip>'
  - run QtRadio or another client and point it to dspserver's address

+Notes:
+ - Don't touch that dial!
+Changing the KX3's frequency by any direct means should be avoided.
+ - Make sure the frequency readout on the KX3's display shows a resolution down to 1Hz, otherwise a frequency mismatch might occur when the primary receiver in QtRadio changes frequency, as the KX3 seems to round the requested frequency to the displayed resolution.
+ - You must ensure that the KX3's filter is set to FL1 and the RX SHFT is off (set to normal), otherwise there will be a frequency mismatch in QtRadio.
+Once we switch to native KX3 commands, we can probably compensate for this.
+ - QtRadio uses a +9kHz offset for the primary receiver (VFO A or B) and a variable offset for the sub-receiver.
+If you establish an XIT offset of +9kHz on the KX3 and set the KX3's mode to match the listening mode in QtRadio, you can probably make QSOs using QtRadio as the receiver.
+- To use fldigi with QtRadio and the KX3, with Pulse Audio Volume Control (pavucontrol) you can have fldigi listen to the output of QtRadio and transmit to the soundcard interface to your KX3 directly.